EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

      \[ "Signature1", << ID_CRED_R >>, << TH_2, CRED_R >>, h'' \]

    If method equals 1 or 3, compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_R, IV_R, and the parameters below.
-The public key must be a static Diffie-Hellman key.
+The public key MUST be a static Diffie-Hellman key.

    *  PRK_R = HKDF-Extract( PRK_2, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R